 This Indicator is all about improvement.
 The key point about this Indicator is the extent to which students respond to feedback.
-While feedback on assessments are important, teachers will provide a whole range of feedback written, verbal and through rubrics.
+While feedback on assessments is important, teachers will provide a full range of feedback written, verbal and through rubrics.